GitHub1.29.0Minimum Jenkins requirement: 1.625.3ID: github

 To be able to use this feature:

 In this mode, you'll be responsible for registering the hook URLs to GitHub.
-Click the icon to see the URL in Jenkins that receives the post-commit POSTs.
-Just go to Step 3.
+Click the icon (under Manage Jenkins > Configure System > GitHub) to see the URL in Jenkins that receives the post-commit POSTs — but in general the URL is of the form

 Automatic Mode (Jenkins manages hooks for jobs by itself)